 5. Here, make sure that the storage carrier is formatted using the NTFS file system; otherwise, you won't be able to transport the backup to it successfully. it may take 1 hour to back up the system image of 45 GB disk space.
 Click the "Start Backup" button.

-6. You may receive the following notification during the creation process, and please select No because we already have Recovery USB ready with us.
+6. You may receive the following notification during the creation process - Do you want to create system repair disc?, and please select No because we already have Recovery USB ready with us.

 7. The back up is completed.
 Click close.